Skip to main content

 4. Click Create and Continue

-5. Add the role: Storage Object Admin (or custom role below)
+5. Add the role: Storage Admin (roles/storage.admin)

 6. Click ContinueDone